chef-partners/omnibus-marketplace/README.md

 that the the UI definition schema validates against the JSON schema. *You must fix _any_ errors here in order to publish.*

-Use `make-ui-test-href` to generate an Azure Portal href that you can paste into your browsers address bar to open your UI Definition in the Azure Portal.
+Use `make arm-ui-test-href` to generate an Azure Portal href that you can paste into your browsers address bar to open your UI Definition in the Azure Portal.
 This is useful because you can iterate on a UI definition quickly without requiring a staged Solution Template.
 It's also conveninent as it doesn't initiate an ARM